-How to Shop Secondhand for Clothes
+How to Shop for Secondhand Clothes

-This post is for everyone who has gone into a thrift store or consignment store, been completely overwhelmed and turned around and walked out.
+This post is for everyone who has gone into a thrift shop or consignment store, been completely overwhelmed and turned around and walked out.
 I want to help you on this journey and make it as easy as possible to shift your shopping habits to secondhand clothes and accessories.
 Personally, I find that the layout of nearly all consignment and thrift stores makes it much easier to shop and find what you are looking for.
 Below is my process for how to shop secondhand for clothes.

 Select your store.

 Thrift or consignment and check it out one day (don’t plan to shop).
 Just cruise around and note where things are and how they are laid out.
 Nearly all consignment and thrift store are laid out the same way – by gender, style (shirts, dresses, shorts, etc.), color and size.
 This makes it SO much easier for you to find what you are looking for.
 It’s not like at a department store where you have to check every floor for designer, luxury, “better” (what does that mean, anyway?), and make sure you didn’t miss anything.
 In a secondhand store it’s all separated out for you based on the characteristics that matter.